 What to Expect at the Symposium as a Delegate

-Each structured session will last about 2 to 2½ hours.
+The length of each structured session will vary up to about 2 to 2½ hours.
 It will start with the session authors being allocated panellist places on the screen.
-There will then be an introduction by the session chair followed by the presentations which will be shorter than normal, no more than 10 minutes.
-At the end of the group of presentations there will be a discussion of the papers and of the subject or subjects surrounding them.
-The discussion periods, lasting about one hour, will be the backbone of the Symposium where remote authors and other delegates have as much chance to contribute as possible.
+There will then be an introduction by the session chairs followed by the presentations which will be shorter than normal, no more than 10 minutes.
+At the end of the group of presentations there will be a discussion of the papers and more particularly of the subject or subjects surrounding them.
+The discussion periods, lasting up to one hour, will be the backbone of the Symposium where remote authors and other delegates have as much chance to contribute as possible.

 During the rest of each day we will make available other material.
 Some of this may be in fixed time slots - for example exhibitors presentations - but most will be available on demand such as exhibitors material, recordings of earlier sessions and cultural tours of Paris.
 We will also facilitate time slots for some people who would like to have discussions on specific themes.

 We will update this page from time to time as plans develop so please come back occasionally.

 If you have any thoughts or comments on any of this please contact us via the contacts page.